“With great power comes great responsibility.” — Spiderman

 There was a season in my life when I had extreme anxiety when it came to flying.
 Several years ago, I allowed that anxiety to get the better of me.
 Long story short, the night before my family was scheduled to board a plane for a short vacation, I found myself on Google looking up weather reports and turbulence maps.
 (Turbulence maps!
 As if I somehow became a pilot and had the ability to interpret turbulence maps!)
 I spent hours “researching” (read: obsessing) various websites and even talking with a pilot I connected with through someone on Twitter, trying to convince myself it was safe to fly.
 In the end, I canceled the trip and stayed home.

-For you it may not be Googling information an upcoming flight, but maybe you’re convinced you have a serious disease because you Googled about your headache?
+For you it may not be Googling information about an upcoming flight, but maybe you’re convinced you have a serious disease because you Googled about your headache?
 Or maybe you’re obsessed with looking up people from your past on Facebook?
 Or houses.
 Or Pinterest.
 Or Googling yourself.
 Or whatever else your mind wants to obsess over.

 There is more information than you can ever decipher on the internet.
 If the massive amount of information online causes you stress and anxiety, I would encourage you to take your fingers off the keyboard and take your heart to the Lord.
 Philippians 4:8 reminds us to focus on what is pure and lovely.
 If what you’re looking up on the internet doesn’t cause you to do that, perhaps it’s time for a change of focus.